adj59-dev/adj59-dev.github.io/_posts/reading-hamermesh.md

 If the group contains an element $a$ of order 8, then the group is a cyclic group $\lbrace a, a^2, a^3, a^4, a^5, a^6, a^7, a^8=e \rbrace$.

 To find other possible structure, suppose that the group contains no elements of order 8, but instead has element $a$ of order 4.
 Thus, the group contains the subgroup $\lbrace a, a^2, a^3, a^4=e \rbrace$.
-If the group contains another element, b, then it contains 8 distinct elements $\lbrace e, a, a^2, a^3, b, ba, ba^2, ba^3 \rbrace$.
+If the group contains another distinct element, b, then it contains 8 distinct elements $\lbrace e, a, a^2, a^3, b, ba, ba^2, ba^3 \rbrace$.

 The element $b$ has order 2 or 4.
 If $b$ is order 4, then the element $b^3$ and $b^2$ must each be equal to one of the 8 distinct elements.
 Let's consider the options:
 * $b^2=e$ or $b^3=e$: neither of these work because we assumed that $b$ has order 4